PatrickKyei/exception/_posts/2022-03-19-project-management-career-path.md

 ```

 Every mentor in the course is fantastic; I learnt a lot from them.
-I am grateful to those who reviewed each of my assignments and provided helpful comments on my mistakes so that I could improve my project management abilities for them.
-Overall, thank you to everyone and please pray for me so that I can be successful with project management.
-Thanks.
+I am grateful to those who reviewed each of my assignments and provided helpful comments on my mistakes so that I could improve my project management skillsets.
+Overall, thank you to everyone.

 ## Capstone Project

 In this section, I discuss the thought process, skills, and experience I gained while working on my Capstone project.
-The Captsone project gives you the opportunity to put your project management knowledge and skills to the test in a real-world simulation.
+The Captsone project gives one the opportunity to put their project management knowledge and skills to the test in a real-world simulation.
 I will be Peta, the Project Manager for this project.

 ## Overview